 Setting up your ingredients not only helps speed up the cooking process but also helps ensure you have all of the ingredients on hand to make the recipe.

-Can I Make Adjustments to the Korean Barbecue Sauce Recipe?
+Can I Make Adjustments to the Korean BBQ Sauce Recipe?

 Absolutely.
 We used Korean red pepper flakes (gochugaru) to make the recipe.
 You can also use Gochujang paste instead of creating a version of the recipe called Gochujang BBQ sauce.
 Regular red pepper flakes can also be used if you can’t find gochugaru.